 The United Kingdom has fallen.
 The United States of America is the last, best hope of mankind; and it must stay that way.

 In 1964, Ronald Reagan delivered one of the greatest pieces of oratory of all time—he called it “A Time For Choosing,” others simply referred to it as “The Speech.”
 In it, he committed, “we’ll preserve for our children this, the last best hope of man on earth, or we’ll sentence them to take the last step into a thousand years of darkness.”
 At that time, I don’t think the future President was exactly correct, other places in the world were still free, and capable of standing up to the forces of Communism and enslavement spreading throughout the world.
-This fact was exemplified in the creation of NATO.
+This fact is exemplified in the creation of NATO.
 America wasn’t the only hope of the world, though we were definitely the strongest.

 Now, however, those words can almost be interpreted as prophetic.
 In 2020, we are the last bastion of freedom.
 Other competitors for this position, even with their amazing history of freedom preservation, have dropped out, with probably the most prominent being the U.K. The country that once influenced our country to become what it is now, isn’t recognizable today.